rbprado/Jenkins-OSRM-Pipeline/README.md

 ### Bringing up the environment:

+$ cd provision
 $ vagrant up --provider digital_ocean

 - On your browser access the Jenkins IP shown on the end of the `sentiance-jenkins` provision.
+- On the Jenkins web interface create a slave node, with:
+  - name `slave`
+  - workspace `/home/jenkins`
+  - launch method `via SSH`
-- On the Jenkins web interface create a slave node, with name `slave` and with the IP shown on the end of the provision of `sentiance-slave`.
+  - with the IP shown on the end of the provision of `sentiance-slave`
-- Set this slave to use jenkins/jenkins credentials and the `Host Key Verification Strategy` with `non verifying`.
+  - Set this slave to use jenkins/jenkins credentials and the `Host Key Verification Strategy` with `non verifying`

 ### To Do: